-- Product name = RayStation

-- 产品型号: RayStation (for the Chinese market only)

-- Release version = 12.0

-- Marketing name = RayStation 11B

-- Software build number = 12.0.0.932

-- Clinical build = Indicates that the software is designed for clinical use.

-Note: A clinical installation requires both a clinical build and a clinical license.
-Otherwise, 'Not for clinical use' will be displayed in the title bar.

-- Product Lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation Treatment Planning System Software = The generic name of the product - 产品名称: 放射治疗计划系统软件 (for the Chinese market only) - Indicates that the product is a medical device - Unique Device Identification number - Driver information = The installed version for the Mevion Spot Map Converter.
+- Product name = RayStation - 产品型号: RayStation (for the Chinese market only) - Release version = 12.0 - Marketing name = RayStation 11B SP2 - Software build number = 12.0.3.68 - Clinical build = Indicates that the software is designed for clinical use. - Note: A clinical installation requires both a clinical build and a clinical license.
+Otherwise, 'Not for clinical use' will be displayed in the title bar. - Product lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation treatment planning system software = The generic name of the product - 产品名称: 放射治疗计划系统软件 (for the Chinese market only) - = Indicates that the product is a medical device - = Unique Device Identification number - CHREP = The Swiss authorized representative and importer - Driver information = The installed version for the Mevion Spot Map Converter.
 Expand this field by clicking the arrow.

+- (ε{2862}) = The CE mark and the notified body number

+- = Production date

-= Consult instructions for use
+- Consult instructions for use

-= The name and address of the manufacturer
+- The name and address of the manufacturer

-e The support e-mail address
+- @ = The support e-mail address